 "Is this the face of a liar?"
 Volanko asked radiantly, then asserted, "The greatest athletes have grown from the weak and infirm."
-He paused and let the reality of his proclamation sink in, then challenged Yoselle, "Do you want die?"
+He paused and let his proclamation sink in, then challenged Yoselle, "Do you want to die?"

 "No."

 "Then don't," the champion said with certainty.